-Model specification
+Model Specification

 Specifying this model in PyMC3 is straightforward because the syntax is similar to the statistical notation.
 For the most part, each line of Python code corresponds to a line in the model notation above.
-First, we import the components we will need from PyMC3.
+First, we import the components we will need from PyMC.

+'''

+from pymc3 import Model, Normal, HalfNormal

-''' The following code implements the model in PyMC:
+The following code implements the model in PyMC:

 basic_model = Model()

 with basic_model: